MingsoHangJabegu/Principles-of-Data-Science-Coursework/README.md

 ---

-### Step 3 — Run the Scripts
+### Step 4 — Run the Scripts

-You can either run the app.py file using the run button in your IDE or by using the following command:
+You can either run the app.py file using the run button in your IDE or by running the following command:

 ```bash
 python app.py